Imagine a sudden illness or injury left you unable to communicate

-An advance directive allows you to:
+An advanced directive allows you to:

 - Formally name your health care agent and define his or her authority related to your health care decisions.